PCT Patent cost: Everything You Need to Know

 What does it Cost to get a Patent?

 The cost factor regarding a United States patent can be broken down into several parts.
 Such factors that play a role in securing a patent include filing fees, prosecutions fees, and the issue fee.
 Many of these fees can be paid to the U.S. Patent Office.
 Once you have been granted the patent, you have to pay maintenance fees every 3 ½, 7 ½, and 11 ½ years after being issued the patent.
 Applicants that are considered small entities like independent inventors and small businesses with fewer than 500 employees might be able to receive discounted rates.
 How many claims you have in your patent application determine the cost of the filing fee, but it could be anywhere from $400 to $1,000.
 In general, the biggest expense is the legal fees you’ll pay when you use a patent attorney or agent to help you create the patent application.

 No matter how high patent application fees might seem, if you are confident that you have invented a product or idea that your target audience will be responsive to, the ROI will be well worth the application fees.
 And keep in mind, that how much you are willing or able to pay on you patent application will have a direct correlation with the quality of your patent application.
 If you aren’t confident about your invention, you may want to think twice before pursuing patent protection.

 If you need any assistance filing either your US patent application fee, your PCT patent fee, or both or you need other adviced related to patents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.